Guess what everyone… We did it! We moved to Dallas, TX!

 1) Not having my friends and family around.
 While I am a very outgoing individual, I knew that the hardest part about leaving Portland would be saying goodbye to the people I am closest to.
 My parents and I are extremely close, and my close circle of friends have become family, so not being able to see them on a regular basis has been challenging.
 When I want to go do something social, I either have to put myself out there and ask new acquaintances, or do it by myself.
 Going out alone can be fun, but it also can be daunting and a little nerve-wracking.
 But in time, I know I will make some great friends here and I’ve already met a few people I feel close to!

 2) moving without a traditional job has presented financial set backs.
 I wanted to give myself time to feel settled before truly searching and securing a new full-time job, whether that be in a corporate setting, bartending, or anything else while also focusing my efforts on designing.
 Am I working?
 Yes, but I am not making a traditional income as I have been used to in the past.
-I am working various Brand Ambassador positions and also trying to upscale my reselling business while I decide what my future career looks like.
+I am working various Brand Ambassador positions and also trying to upscale my reselling business while I decide what my future career looks like, while I manage the employees in my business using a free pay stub template just for this.

 All-in-all, I can’t wait to experience all Dallas has to offer.
 I think this city will be a good place for me to grow and thrive!